cincheo/jsweet/doc/jsweet-language-specifications.md

 assert !b;
 ```

 The `==` operator behaves like the JavaScript strict equals operator `===` so that it is close to the Java semantics.
 Similarly, `!=` is mapped to `!==`.
 There is an exception to that behavior which is when comparing an object to a `null` literal.
 In that case, JSweet translates to the loose equality operators so that the programmers see no distinction between `null` and `undefined` (which are different in JavaScript but it may be confusing to Java programmers).
 To control whether JSweet generates strict or loose operators, you can use the following helper methods: `jsweet.util.Lang.$strict` and `jsweet.util.Lang.$loose`.
-Wrapping a comparison operator in such a macro will force JSweet to generate a strict or loose operator..
+Wrapping a comparison operator in such a macro will force JSweet to generate a strict or loose operator.
 For example:

 ``` java
 import static jsweet.util.Lang.$loose;